matchms.plotting package

 Matchms provides (limited) plotting functionality to display one or multiple

-spectra from Spectrum
+spectra from Spectrum objects.

 Currently this includes 3 different plot types: